Ethiopia: More misery for millions as aid delivery halted amid looting in Tigray | DW | 10.12.2021

 However, there is still no indication as to when help will arrive after the UN announced on Wednesday that it was forced to suspend aid distribution in the northern Ethiopian town of Kombolcha after gunmen looted its warehouses.

-UN spokesperson Stephane Dujarric said there was "mass looting of warehouses across Kombolcha in recent days, reportedly by elements of the Tigrayan forces and some members of the local population."
+UN Spokesman Stephane Dujarric said there was "mass looting of warehouses across Kombolcha in recent days, reportedly by elements of the Tigrayan forces and some members of the local population."

 "Large quantities of humanitarian food supplies, including nutritional items for malnourished children, have been stolen," he added.